 Even though congee originates from China, it’s popular all over Asia and was a staple for Frank and I when we lived in Thailand.
 When I walked to work on warm Bangkok mornings I would pass vendors ladling steaming hot congee into bowls at stalls along the street.
-It smelled starchy and strangely familiar and turned fragrant when handfuls of fresh herbs were piled on top.
-Morning, noon, or night, if I felt a cold coming on, or needed something warm and comforting, congee was my go-to.
-The best was to find congee at breakfast buffets in hotels where there would be elaborate toppings set out to pile on top.
-Crispy fried shallots were always my favorite.
-(Like tiny little onion rings!)
-Now, when I make congee at home, I like it with a soft-boiled egg, herbs, and of course, crispy fried shallots.
-I have a fail-proof method for making them - see below!
+It turns fragrant when handfuls of fresh herbs are piled on top.
+Morning, noon, or night, if I feel a cold coming on, or just something warm and comforting, congee is my go-to.
+And if you have an Instant Pot, you should keep this simple, budget-friendly recipe in your back pocket too!

 What is Congee?

-Congee is rice porridge that is made by simmering a small amount of rice in a large amount of water until the rice breaks down and turns silky and smooth.
-The congee is sometimes simmered with stock or chicken to add flavor.
+Congee, also called Jook, is rice porridge that is made by simmering a small amount of rice in a large amount of water until the rice breaks down and turns silky and smooth.
+It is a savory, comforting meal that can be served any time of day and finished with a variety of toppings.

-For making congee in the Instant Pot, the ratio should be 1:8 rice to water.
+For making congee in the Instant Pot, the ratio should is 1:8 rice to water.

 The best part of congee is the toppings!
 The sky is the limit, but here are some favorites: